 Title IX prohibits discrimination based on sex in educational programs and activities funded by the federal government.
 This means colleges and universities, but also includes K-12 educational institutions as well.

-Additional conduct may be covered by either the Violence Against Women Act, or NYS-129B (Enough is Enough) law.
-This may include other kinds of sexual harassment from spoken words or pictures to violent actions and everything in between, whether they occur on campus or off.
+Conduct may be covered by Title IX, the Violence Against Women Act, NYS-129B (Enough is Enough) law, or the Code of Student Conduct.
+Covered conduct may include dating violence, domestic violence, stalking, sexual assault, quid pro quo harassment, hostile environment harassment, or other kinds of sexual harassment or discrimination.
+Conduct may include spoken words or pictures to violent actions and everything in between, whether it occurs on campus or off.
 The University's consideration of these matters occurs without regard to, belief of, perception of, or actual sexual orientation, gender, gender identity or expression.
+For more information, please visit our nondiscrimination webpage.

 Andrew R. Baker